 PLOS Medicine is a peer-reviewed weekly medical journal covering the full spectrum of the medical sciences.
 PLOS Medicine publishes articles relevant to clinicians, policymakers, and researchers across a range of settings that address the major biological, environmental, social, and political determinants of health.

 Global Health Educational Consortium is an organization which focuses on global health education in curriculum, training materials, clinical training and career development.
-The site has superb material for facilitating exchanges, teaching global health, and sharing resources.
+This site has superb material for facilitating exchanges, teaching global health, and sharing resources.

-This study conducted by medical students takes a critical look at the benefits and pitfalls of short-term missions by interviewing 72 patients and physicians in the local community.
+Perceptions of short-term medical volunteer work: a qualitative study in Guatemala is a study conducted by medical students takes a critical look at the benefits and pitfalls of short-term missions by interviewing 72 patients and physicians in the local community.